2022

 Department of Health and Social Care

-Concerns summary A significant post-pandemic surge in children and young people experiencing mental health difficulties has led to severe, prolonged waiting times (up to 63 weeks) for treatment.
+Concerns summary (AI summary) A significant post-pandemic surge in children and young people experiencing mental health difficulties has led to severe, prolonged waiting times (up to 63 weeks) for treatment.
 Current services and resources are insufficient to meet this drastically increased demand.

 Robert Evans